FelixOnline/v2/content/articles/2013-10-12-triathlon-club-make-a-splash-at-aquathlon.md

 subtitle: >
   James Ellis documents TriClub’s trials on land, buses, and water in an epic battle against their competitors
 date: "2013-10-12 20:20:35 +0100"

 # Attributes from Felix Online V1
 id: "3867"
 old_path: /sport/3867/triathlon-club-make-a-splash-at-aquathlon
 aliases:
  - /sport/3867/triathlon-club-make-a-splash-at-aquathlon
+imported: true
+comments:
+ - Alberta Summer Games triathletes raced an Aquathlon this year in Lethbridge at Summer game as a team event It was fast exinctig and fun to watch Apparently fun to participate in oh BTW YYC team won GOLDSuperb inoitmarofn here ole chap keep burning the midnight oil

 # Article Taxonomies
 categories:
  - sport
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true